 Maximize your "Keep" amount by leveraging instruments that offer zero tax on investment, interest, and maturity.

-Exemption limit is ₹3 Lakh for seniors (60-80 yrs) and ₹5 Lakh for super-seniors (80+ yrs) under the Old Regime.
+Exemption limit is ₹3 Lakh for seniors (60-80 yrs) and ₹5 Lakh for super-seniors (80+ yrs).

 Medical insurance premiums and even medical expenses (if no insurance) are deductible up to ₹50,000.